Inside Loewe Fall/Winter 2026

 Knit dresses form the foundation of many looks.
 Their close fit emphasizes the natural contours of the body while maintaining flexibility and comfort.

-In contrast, the coats introduce volume and structure.
+The coats introduce volume and structure.
 Heavy wool fabrics hold architectural shapes, allowing the garments to maintain their sculptural silhouettes.

 Leather pieces add another dimension to the material mix.
-Their firmness reinforces the structural themes of the collection while also connecting to Loewe’s longstanding heritage in leather craftsmanship.
+Their firmness reinforces the structural themes of the collection while connecting to Loewe’s longstanding heritage in leather craftsmanship.

-Color as Identity Rather Than Decoration
+Color Strategy | Color as Identity Rather Than Decoration

 Color has always been an important design element at Loewe, but Fall 2026 elevates it to a central role.